feerposser/docker-env-list-tutorial/readme.md

 ![image](./assets/img/1.png)
 </div>

-As you can see, the API run inside the container returns a list with varibles, where the 'NAME' variable have the value set in the -e flag.
-If you type more -e flags fallowed by VAR-NAME=VALUE, it will be showed in browser.
+As you can see, the API run inside the container returns a list with variables, where the 'NAME' variable has the value set in the -e flag.
+If you type more -e flags followed by VAR-NAME=VALUE, they will be shown in the browser.

 <div align="center"><small>But just GITHUB, INSTAGRAM, LINKEDIN, NAME and YOUTUBE will appear because of the <a src="./tutorial/app.py">app.py</a> script behaviour.
 You can change it as you want.</small></div>